CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-For Minnesota businesses, commercial crime insurance cost in Minnesota is influenced by the same core factors listed in the product data plus the state’s market conditions.
-The average range provided is $30 to $102 per month in Minnesota, compared with a broader product average of $42 to $208 per month, and the state premium index is 102, which means pricing is close to the national average rather than materially above or below it.
+For Minnesota businesses, commercial crime insurance cost in Minnesota is influenced by the same core factors plus the state’s market conditions.
+Pricing in Minnesota is generally close to the national average, and the state premium index is 102, which means rates are not materially above or below broader benchmarks.
 With 420 active insurers in the state, quotes can vary enough that comparing carriers is important.

 The state’s business mix can also shape pricing expectations.
 Healthcare & Social Assistance is the largest employment sector at 16.8%, followed by Manufacturing at 11.2% and Retail Trade at 10.4%, and each of those sectors can present different crime exposures tied to money handling, check processing, or electronic payments.
 If you want a more precise commercial crime insurance quote in Minnesota, expect the carrier to ask about annual revenue, number of employees, locations, and whether you need employee theft coverage, forgery and alteration coverage, computer fraud coverage, funds transfer fraud coverage, or money and securities coverage.